Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 #### The writer

 The writer is the companion to the reader, so, similar to the reader, it does not implement the actual writing of files, but rather it uses the storage node.
-Its existence is necessary to use 3DSlicer’s built in saving facilities, such as the save button.
+Its existence is necessary to use 3D Slicer’s built in saving facilities, such as the save button.

 Files: